-Pre-existing conditions are physical or mental illness wherein you received treatment for the past six months before your application.
-Pregnancy is not considered as a pre-existing condition for small group policies.
-If you or your employees have a pre-existing condition, treatment and prescription for this particular condition will not be covered for 12 months.
-But thee is a chance that the 12-month waiting period will be waived or reduced if your previous coverage ended not more than 63 days prior to your application to Healthy NY.
+Pre-existing conditions are physical or mental illnesses wherein you received treatment for the past six months before your application.
+Pregnancy is not considered a pre-existing condition for small group policies.
+If you or your employees have a pre-existing condition, treatment, and prescription for this particular condition will not be covered for 12 months.
+But there is a chance that the 12-month waiting period will be waived or reduced if your previous coverage ended not more than 63 days before your application to Healthy NY.

 If you are located in Brooklyn you can also check if you qualify for Brooklyn HealthWorks.
-It is a low-cost self employed medical insurance program by The Brooklyn Chamber of Commerce, GHI (Group Health Incorporated) and the New York State Department of Insurance.
+It is a low-cost self-employed medical insurance program by The Brooklyn Chamber of Commerce, GHI (Group Health Incorporated), and the New York State Department of Insurance.
 They have two HMO (Health Maintenance Organization) plans available: Brooklyn HealthWorks Total and Brooklyn HealthWorks Max.
-For a detailed information, check the Brooklyn HealthWorks website.
+For detailed information, check the Brooklyn HealthWorks website.

 Related posts from our blog: